For our tenth instalment, we got in touch with Duncan Loudon.

 Essential: Works is an interview format that Directors Library regularly hosts with film and video Directors.
 We ask directors to name three key and influential works under the film, campaign and music video categories.
 The series aims to broaden horizons of reference and acknowledge works from the back catalogue.

-For our tenth instalment, we got in touch with Duncan Loudon.
 You can check out one of Duncan’s recent music videos below and other work on the link →

 Never Change – Obongjayar (2018)